ahsan/exchange/README.md

 </div>

-Convert currencies based on rates published daily by the European Central Bank
+Exchange is a simple API that can be used to convert currencies based on the rates published daily by the European Central Bank.

 # Endpoints

-The complete library of endpoints can be on postman [here](https://www.getpostman.com/collections/aeb591736835b4d38c46).
+The complete library of endpoints can be found on postman [here](https://www.getpostman.com/collections/aeb591736835b4d38c46).

 ## 1. Healthcheck
 This application has a healthcheck endpoint: